-This topic explains how to calculate the percentage of care when 2 or more individuals (1.1.I.90) share the care of an FTB child and they have not provided the FAO with an agreed percentage of care or there is disagreement over the percentage of care.
+This topic explains how to calculate the percentage of care when 2 or more individuals (1.1.I.90) share the care of an FTB child and they have not provided Centrelink with an agreed percentage of care or there is disagreement over the percentage of care.
 The percentage of care is calculated taking into account the pattern of care (1.1.P.70) over the care period (1.1.C.100).

 This topic includes the following: